 If you're a competitive powerlifter, the trap bar can be used as an accessory exercise but not necessarily as a main movement.
 For most people that compete in powerlifting, the need to keep the basic lifts in the program is essential.
-Granted not everyone needs this but if you compete in the bench press, squat and deadlift you should probably practice these lifts, in some form, the majority of your training.
+Granted not everyone needs this but if you compete in the bench press, squat and deadlift you should probably practice these lifts.

 But if you're not a competitive powerlifter and need a good change of pace from pulling with a straight bar, the trap bar deadlift is a great option.
 This includes athletes and others who use strength training as G.P.P.